hscstudio/angular1-yii2/documentation/04-create-web-client.md

 ```
 <div ng-view></div>, in this div will placed the dynamic content from other file or page view.

-### Create Main Script
+### Create Main Module & Sub Module
-The main script is intended to controll other javascript script.
+The main module is intended to controll other javascript script for example sub module.
 We named him with [app.js](../web-client/app.js) and placed in the root of the web - client
 ```js
 'use strict';
 // adjust to the Your url of web service